 When’s the last time you came across an individual who made you feel guilty for even so much as *thinking* of a lazy day slumped in front of Netflix?
-A figure who triumphed over the odds, performed superhuman feats; and all with a devilish twinkle in his eye?
+A figure who triumphed over the odds, performed superhuman feats – all with a devilish twinkle in his eye?
 Well, believe us, even for someone whose CV features the words “extreme environment athlete” – Gavan Hennigan, whose story is equal parts one of steely determination, inner demons and wanderlust – is such a man.

-To date, the Irishman is as well-traveled as David Attenborough.
+To date, the Irishman is as well-travelled as David Attenborough.
 Exploring all seven continents and mountaineering in the remotest places on the planet, he’s even found time to complete two of the toughest winter ultra marathons in existence – the Likeys Arctic Ultra, a 566km inside the Arctic Circle, and the 500km Yukon Arctic Ultra.
 The latter event saw Gavan pull a sled in minus-30°C temperatures, placing second with one of the fastest times since the maiden race launched in 2003.

 I spent my whole life trying to get away from who I was

 Even these mighty challenges, however, pale in comparison to what Gavan achieved in February 2017.
 That fateful moment saw the adventurer complete an epic row across the Atlantic Ocean solo.
 In doing so, he became the fastest solo competitor of the Talisker Atlantic Challenge, with a time of 49 days, 11 hours and 37 minutes.
-Even more incredibly, it’s a feat he achieved with limited training, and a fractured back.
+Even more incredibly, it’s a feat he achieved with limited training – and a fractured back.

 “I had a knot in my back while I was out there,” Gavan tells Flash Pack.
 “Unbeknown to me, I’d developed a stress fracture.
 It may have been bad technique – having only had a few rowing lessons.
 But then it’s hard to row in the ocean when you’ve got one oar in the ocean and another in the air.”

-Yet, to pin down Gavan’s greatest success is to understand where he’s been, and what he’s had to overcome.
+Yet, to pin down Gavan’s greatest success is to understand where he’s been and what he’s had to overcome.
 At age 16, dropping out of school and picking up drink and drugs, the Galway native’s life spiralled out of control.
 By the time he reached his 20s, he was living in various bedsits and addicted to heroin.

 It was a tough time.
 “It was a fairly dark existence,” Gavan says.
 “I didn’t even have curtains in the bedroom, and just a mattress on the ground, a lot of drink and drugs – not glamorous.
 On one occasion I’d gone out and ended up in hospital after taking too much MDMA.
 I was in my early 20s.
 Mentally and emotionally, it was very bad inside my head.
 Much of it was me dealing with being gay – I hadn’t told anyone, I was hiding a lot of it and not really accepting it.
 I was angry.
 I also thought I was headed down the same road as my father, who had been an alcoholic.”